kylegilman/video-embed-thumbnail-generator/readme.txt

 <a href="http://www.kylegilman.net/2011/01/18/video-embed-thumbnail-generator-wordpress-plugin/">See the full changelog on my website.</a>

 == Upgrade Notice ==

+= 4.6 =
+It's safe to update.
+The plugin is still completely free until version 5.0.
+Video.js users will notice an updated player design.

 = 4.5.6 =
 Some advanced features will be converted to premium add-ons in the future.
 More info in the support forum.